ryanwersal/emacs-config/README.md

 - Get something similar to Clang working for Python.
 (Looking at [ropemacs](http://rope.sourceforge.net/ropemacs.html).)
 - ~~Implement a Base16 Dark theme (or find someone who has done so already).~~ (A start can be found in my [base16-emacs repo](https://github.com/ryanwersal/base16-emacs/blob/master/base16-dark-theme.el).)

+Also see the [Ongoing Ideas](https://github.com/ryanwersal/emacs-config/issues/1) issue for additional smaller items.

 Installation Notes
 ------------------
 First, clone this repo into ~/.emacs.d.
 You'll also need to init the git submodules that house a few of the packages: